 Compost Management on Organic Farms

-On-farm composting of organic materials is commonly done using the following methods: 1) passive windrow composting method, 2) passively aerated windrow composting method, 3) aerated static windrow composting method, 4) turned windrow composting method, 5) in-vessel composting method, and 5) vermicomposting.
-The proper approach depends on the time to complete composting, the materials and volume to be decomposed, space available, the availability of resources (labor, finances, etc.), and the quality of finished product required.
+On-farm composting of organic materials is commonly done using the following methods: (1) passive windrow composting method; (2) passively aerated windrow composting method; (3) aerated static windrow composting method; (4) turned windrow composting method; (5) in-vessel composting method; and (6) vermicomposting.
+The proper approach depends on the time to complete composting, the materials and volume to be decomposed, space available, the availability of resources (e.g., labor, finances), and the quality of finished product required.

 Passive Windrow Composting Method

 Passive windrow composting is a very low-cost approach requiring more land, but less labor and capital than other composting methods.
-Generally, material to be composted is collected and promptly piled into windrows, which remain untouched (See Figure 11.1).
-Farmers who use this method may or may not use a compost recipe, and they usually make no attempt to adjust moisture content, or the carbon-to-nitrogen (C:N) ratio.
+Generally, material to be composted is collected and promptly piled into windrows, which remain untouched.
+Farmers who use this method may or may not use a compost recipe, and they usually make no attempt to adjust moisture content, or the carbon-to-nitrogen ratio (C:N).
+The piles are not aerated, and their temperatures, which are so critical to proper composting, are not monitored.
+Passive compost piles often turn anaerobic, when organisms that do not require oxygen take control of the decomposition process.

 Passively Aerated Windrow Composting Method